shivangg/cv/README.md

-# cv
+# Shivang'g Resume
-To keep updated CV
+To keep the updated CV